Urjikoo/Urjikoo/README.md

 I'm a fullstack developer with a love of complex systems and innovation.
 JavaScript and python is my current passion.
-I code in Python,Javascript and use React, Node.js, Redux, PostgreSQL, SQL, AWS, jQuery, Git, GitHub, HTML and CSS.
+I code in Python,Javascript and use React, Node.js, Redux, PostgreSQL, SQL, AWS, jQuery, Git, GitHub, HTML and CSS. checkout some of my projects.
-Here are some ideas to get you started:

 - 🔭 I’m currently working on Javascript, MongoDB, CSS, HTML